-Since the invention of motion pictures to this very day, the goal of many imaginative filmmakers is to combine animation with live action.
-One of the most successful methods to achieve that effect is the chroma key technique.
-This process removes a color background, usually blue or green, by electronically cutting out the foreground subject, which then is composited over a different image.
-Chroma key works exceptionally well with stop-motion animation, and Chiodo Bros.
-Productions in Burbank, CA are masters of the procedure.
-In the nineties I was an animator on numerous Chiodo Brothers projects, for example this Cup-O-Noodles commercial featuring a saber-toothed tiger.
+Since the invention of motion pictures, many filmmakers have aimed to combine animation with live action.
+One successful method to achieve this is the chroma key technique.
+This process removes a color background, typically blue or green, by electronically cutting out the foreground subject, which is then composited over a different image.
+Chroma key works particularly well with stop-motion animation.
+Chiodo Bros.
+Productions in Burbank, California are experts in this technique.
+In the 1990s, I worked as an animator on several Chiodo Brothers projects, including a Cup-O-Noodles commercial featuring a saber-toothed tiger.

 Like all productions in the pre-digital era, the commercial was shot on film.
-The preferred chroma key color for film was blue, since the blue emulsion layer of film held the best detail.
-The Chiodo Brothers blue screen stages were painted with a special paint that provided the richest blue possible, and lit with banks of fluorescent lights for even illumination.
-To achieve a match in perspective and lighting of the stop-motion puppet with the previously filmed background, a clip of that film was placed in the gate of the Mitchell animation camera for viewing, allowing a precise lineup.
-The animation was supervised by Stephen Chiodo, who gave me direction on what was expected for the saber-tooth performance.
-Basically I needed to animate the saber-tooth falling from a tree, hit the ground, roar, then chase a family of cavemen around in a circle several times.
-The saber-tooth puppet was superbly constructed, and inspiring to animate.
-Incidentally, the cavemen were actually actors wearing suits with animatronic heads, created by the Jim Henson company, who also performed on a blue screen.
-When the animation was completed, all the compositing was performed by a high-end post production facility, as that kind of specialized equipment was very expensive in those days.
-The motion of the saber-tooth and the cavemen was also sped up in post for a more comedic effect.
+The preferred chroma key color for film was blue, as the blue emulsion layer of film provided the best detail.
+The Chiodo Brothers' blue screen stages were painted with a special paint that created the richest blue possible, and lit with banks of fluorescent lights for even illumination.
+To achieve a match in perspective and lighting between the stop-motion puppet and the previously filmed background, a clip of the film was placed in the gate of the Mitchell animation camera for viewing, allowing precise alignment.
+The animation was supervised by Stephen Chiodo, who gave me direction on what was expected for the saber-toothed tiger's performance.
+Essentially, I needed to animate the saber-toothed tiger falling from a tree, hitting the ground, roaring, then chasing a family of cavemen around in a circle several times.
+The saber-toothed tiger puppet was superbly constructed and inspiring to animate.
+Incidentally, the cavemen were actually actors wearing suits with animatronic heads created by the Jim Henson Company, who also performed on a blue screen.
+Once the animation was completed, all compositing was performed by a high-end post-production facility, as that kind of specialized equipment was very expensive in those days.
+The motion of the saber-toothed tiger and the cavemen was also sped up in post-production for a more comedic effect.
 My animation had realistic timing originally, but speeding it up fit the wacky concept of the commercial.

-Flashing forward to the current time, chroma key is an even more powerful procedure with modern digital cameras and compositing software.
-Green is now the color of choice, since the green channel in digital cameras contains the least amount of noise, providing the cleanest separation.
-Lining up the subject with the background image is much easier now that the two images can be viewed together on the computer, even allowing close interaction if needed.
-Expensive post production facilities are no longer required; compositing can be done on the computer with readily available software with greater control and accuracy than ever before.
-Also, realistic motion blur can be added to stop-motion animation in post, with software such as ReelSmart Motion Blur.
-Currently stop-motion/live action films are considered obsolete, marginalized by the more "realistic" computer animation.
-However, the use of stop-motion with chroma key compositing and added motion blur is a winning combination, and is a great alternative to the commonplace look of computer generated effects.
+In the present day, chroma key has become even more powerful thanks to modern digital cameras and compositing software.
+Green is now the color of choice, as the green channel in digital cameras has the least amount of noise, resulting in the cleanest separation.
+Aligning the subject with the background image is much easier now that the two images can be viewed together on a computer, allowing close interaction if needed.
+Expensive post-production facilities are no longer necessary; compositing can be done on a computer with readily available software with greater control and accuracy than ever before.
+Additionally, realistic motion blur can be added to stop-motion animation in post-production using software such as ReelSmart Motion Blur.
+Currently, stop-motion/live action films are considered obsolete and marginalized by more "realistic" computer animation.
+However, the use of stop-motion with chroma key compositing and added motion blur is a winning combination and provides a unique alternative to the commonplace appearance of computer-generated effects.

 Here are some behind the scenes photos of the bluescreen stages at Chiodo Brothers Productions in the early nineties...